deanydean/clockwork/README.md

-# watchit
+# clockwork
-Watching since 2017
+Watching like clockwork since 2017